 Freunde des Nationaltheaters e.V., Dr. Helmut Röschinger

-Would you also like to contribute to promoting young talent at the Bayerisches Staatsorchester or inform yourself about further support options?
-Our Development staff look forward to hearing from you and helping you:
+Would you also like to contribute to promoting young talent at the Bayerisches Staatsorchester or find out more about other support options?
+Our Development team looks forward to hearing from you and helping you:

 Bayerische Staatsoper Development Office